-Formal meetings have occurred in Ōtorohanga, every 3rd Thursday of the month (starting at 10am).
-These meetings are typically between 2 and 4 hours long, but are frequently followed (or preceded) by workshop discussions on particular topics.
+Formal meetings have occurred in Ōtorohanga, every 4th Tuesday of the month (starting at 10am).
+These meetings are typically run until 4pm (including workshops and briefings).

 In addition Councillors may be required to participate in further meetings, workshops, and hearings that are independent from the formal meetings.
+A workshop day from 10am to 4pm is typically held on the second Tuesday of the month.
 These other events can at times be extensive and demanding-for example the District Plan Review Process requires Councillors to participate in a number of full-day workshops and hearings on policy development.